Serving Hope All-You-Can-Eat Century Ride 2017

 For 2017, we have designed an entirely new route from Huntsville, straight north into middle Tennessee.
 Huntsville is so close to Tennessee that the three longer routes, even the half century, can reach the Coldwater Creek, TN watershed for some truly wonderful cycling!

-A good portion of the event proceeds will go to Serving Hope Inc. to help the underserved of Huntsville obtain culinary skills training, certification and work experience to achieve employment in the restaurant trade.
+A portion of the event proceeds will go to Serving Hope Inc. to help the underserved of Huntsville obtain culinary skills training, certification and work experience to achieve employment in the restaurant trade.

 New Routes for Cyclists of All Abilities!
 The Serving Hope - All You Can Eat Century is redesigned for 2017.